amirazzam2000/ApproximatingGroundStateEnergy/README.md

-# ApproximatingGroundStateEnergy
+# Aproximating the Ground State of The Molecular Hamiltonian

-A project aming at approximating the ground state energy of the molecular hamiltonian using machine learning and quantum computing.
+A project aiming  at approximating the ground state energy of the molecular Hamiltonian using machine learning and quantum computing.

 The full description of the project can be found in the report file "_Final_Thesis___Amir_Azzam.pdf_".